Knowledge Hub / Top Tips for Managing Medical School Debt

 2. Pursue Public Service Loan Forgiveness (PSLF)

-As a medical school graduate, you may qualify for medical school loan forgiveness through PSLF if you work for a non-profit hospital, medical facility, or government agency.
-If you have federal student loans and work for a qualifying employer full-time for ten years while making 120 monthly payments, your remaining loan balance will be forgiven tax-free.
+You might qualify for medical school loan forgiveness through PSLF if you have federal student loans and work for a non-profit hospital, medical facility, or government agency.
+If you work for a qualifying employer full-time for ten years while making 120 monthly payments, your remaining loan balance will be forgiven tax-free.
 The following loan types are eligible for PSLF:

 3. Apply for an income-driven repayment plan